Environmental statistics: Uses

 Statistical analysis is essential to the field of environmental sciences, allowing researchers to gain an understanding of environmental issues through researching and developing potential solutions to the issues they study.
 The applications of statistical methods to environmental sciences are numerous and varied.
-Environmental statistics are used in many fields including; health and safety organizations, standard bodies, research institutes, water and river authorities, meteorological organizations, fisheries, protection agencies, and in risk, pollution, regulation and control concerns.
+Environmental statistics are used in many fields including; health and safety organizations, standards bodies, research institutes, water and river authorities, meteorological organizations, fisheries, protection agencies, and in risk, pollution, regulation and control concerns.

 Environmental statistics is especially pertinent and widely used in the academic, governmental, regulatory, technological, and consulting industries.

 Specific applications of statistical analysis within the field of environmental science include earthquake risk analysis, environmental policymaking, ecological sampling planning, environmental forensics.

-Within the scope of environmental statistics, there are two main categories of their uses.
+Within the scope of environmental statistics, there are two main categories of their use.